bruce-one/HA-proxy/README.md

 To set the default host for HAProxy use the env var `DEFAULT_HOST=foo.bar.com` for example

     $ docker run -d -p 80:80 -e DEFAULT_HOST=foo.bar.com -v /var/run/docker.sock:/tmp/docker.sock:ro gzmaxsum/ha-proxy

+> Note: Default host support only regular domain.
+Multiple host, regular expression and wildcard domain is not supported.
+If you have used regular expression or wildcard in container and want to use it as default host, an additional plain domain is need to set on the container.
+Default host should exactly match (one of) the host.

 ### Separate Containers (different from nginx-proxy)